poweredgenl/smarthome/README.md

 - Turn on / off the lights, oven, furance, use the thermostat, view the tV, view the cameras, hot water tap, the shower, etc.

+### Specific implementations <a name="specific"/>

+- RFXcom433 with Somfy RTS:
+  I had to do some fiddeling with the RXcom to get my Somfy RTS blinds working (telis 1 remote).
+For this i used a number of sites but in general the approach is   this:

+  Step 1: link your telis 1 remote to your RFXcom433 receiver.
+I did this on a windows machine with rfxmgr from http://www.rfxcom.com/downloads.htm
+  Step 2: When programmed - i took note of the " id " via rfxmgr and used it to MANUALLY! add it via "integrations -> add device" ... ive taken the ID from this   website: https://community.home-assistant.io/t/problem-controlling-somfy-blinds-via-rfxtrx/61975. so for example `071a000001010101` ...replace the last 010101       with the ID which your programmed it with via RFXmgr.

 ## ToDo & Work in progress <a name="wip"/>

 - Garden irrigation / anti-cat: on the roadmap is the refurbishment of the front and back garden, the latter including a sprinkler system, which will water the     plants and grass and acts also as a friendly 'chase the cats' away routine.
 If cat==detected, then turn on sprinkler system. :-)